17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Buttermilk Ski Resort

-Buttermilk Ski Resort is considered by many to be the easiest mountain in Aspen.
-With plenty of beginner-friendly slopes, this ski and snowboard area is the perfect place for a few days of skiing with the family in tow.
+Not too confident in your skiing skills?
+Buttermilk Ski Resort is perhaps the easiest mountain we found in Aspen.
+With plenty of beginner-friendly slopes, we think this ski and snowboard area is the perfect place for a few days of skiing with the family in tow.

 Diverse multiple terrain parks keep things interesting for more advanced skiers, including the X Park, host of the ESPN X Games Aspen.
 All types of skiers can rest assured that there’s something for them at Buttermilk Ski Resort.
 Uphillers with passes can ski, hike, or snowshoe to their heart’s content.

-Get your rentals or sign up for lessons in the newly renovated base area opening in 2023.
+Get your rentals or sign up for lessons in the newly renovated base area, opened in 2023.

 Breathtaker Alpine Coaster